Generic selectors

 Where to Place the Seeds and How to Water

-Place the container with the rhizomes on a window sill where the temperature will be maintained at about 70 degrees Fahrenheit (21.1 degrees Celcius).
+Place the container with the rhizomes on a window sill where the temperature will be maintained at about 70 degrees Fahrenheit (21.1 degrees Celsius).

 Keep the soil moist but not soggy.